What Is Sleep Pressure? (And How to Build More of It for Better Rest)

 ✅ 4.
 Caffeine Timing

-Caffeine temporarily blocks adenosine receptors, which is why it keeps you alert.
+Caffeine temporarily blocks adenosine receptors, which is why it helps you stay alert.
 But if consumed too late in the day, it can interfere with the buildup of sleep pressure and delay sleep onset (Clark & Landolt, 2017).
-A good rule: stop caffeine about 6–8 hours before bedtime.

 ✅ 5.
 Mental Activity & Engagement